leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/relations.rst

 Tracking Axis
    Axis that points in the "forward" direction.
-   Applies to *Instance Verts* when *Align to Vertex Normal* is enabled.
+   Applies to *Instance Vertices* when *Align to Vertex Normal* is enabled.
 Up Axis
    Axis that points in the "upward" direction.
-   Applies to *Instance Verts* when *Align to Vertex Normal* is enabled.
+   Applies to *Instance Vertices* when *Align to Vertex Normal* is enabled.

 Pass Index
    Defines the index the object will have in the Object Index render pass.
 See :doc:`passes </render/layers/passes>`